 If you'd like to try these sweet Bordeaux wines, you can find many examples in varying price ranges in wine shops.
 Some to try include:

-- Chateau d'Yquem: This is the most famous Sauternes wine of all, which is often reflected in the price.
+- Chateau d'Yquem: This is the most famous Sauternes wine of all, which is often reflected in the price which can start around $350 and up.
 Collectors seek Chateau d'Yquem wines from good years, which may raise the price even more.

-- Chateau Doisy Däene: This Barsac wine maintains a lot of consistency from vintage to vintage, and it is quite affordable.
+- Chateau Doisy Däene: This Sauternes wine maintains a lot of consistency from vintage to vintage and is a top rated dessert wine.

 - Chateau Grillion: This is an affordable Sauternes that is typically quite well rated by experts.

-- Chateau Climens: This sweet wine comes from Barsac, and it is quite affordable.
+- Chateau Climens: This sweet wine comes from Barsac, and it is quite affordable compared to similar wines that may cost several times more.
+It was also featured in Vivino's 2019 Wine Style Awards.

 Riesling wines range from dry to very sweet.
 The sweet and dessert Riesling wines have a wonderful combination of sweetness and acidity, which gives the wine excellent balance without being overly cloying.
 Rieslings are also well-known for mineral flavors that give the drinker a sense of terroir (the earth in which the wine was grown).
 Fruit flavors in the wine include apples and apricots.